Kansas experiment: Initial reception

-Brownback's tax consultant, supply-side economist Arthur Laffer, predicted the cuts would support job growth, calling Brownback's policies "amazing ...
-Truly revolutionary.”
+Brownback's tax consultant Arthur Laffer, a supply-side economist who predicted the cuts would support job growth, calling Brownback's policies "amazing ...
+Truly revolutionary."
 Influential anti-tax activist Grover Norquist defended Brownback's tax cuts as "the right thing for the economy", and claimed that Kansas was in better economic shape than the tax-cut critics alleged, and that the state had "provided a model, a successful model, that will phase out the income tax."

 Results

 By early 2017, Kansas had "nine rounds of budget cuts over four years, three credit downgrades, missed state payments", and what The Atlantic called "an ongoing atmosphere of fiscal crisis".
 To make up the budget shortfall, lawmakers tapped into state reserves set aside for future spending, postponed construction projects and pension contributions, and cut Medicaid benefits.
 Since approximately half of the state's budget went to school funding, education was particularly hard hit.
 In addition to budget problems, Kansas was lagging behind neighboring states with similar economies in "nearly every major category: job creation, unemployment, gross domestic product, taxes collected".